top of page

 Halfway House

-Provides transitional living facilities for men and women recovering from substance use disorder.
+Provides transitional living facilities for people recovering from substance use disorder.

 We offer clients the unique opportunity to heal their spirit while participating in cultural practices throughout their treatment.
 This is an integral part of our recovery services because it helps clients reconnect strength and honor in their cultural identity.